asbjornenge/dux/README.md

 ### StateStore

-The [StateStore](/) is a fundamental part of Dux.
+The [StateStore](https://github.com/asbjornenge/dux-statestore) is a fundamental part of Dux.
 It declaratively holds the state for your services.
-Whenever some state changes the StateStore will trigger events notifying all subscribing services that this state has changed.
-New services can also request any current state.
+Whenever some state changes the StateStore will publish the updated state via the Dispatcher.
+Any subscribing services will be notified that this state has changed.
+The StateStore also has a restful http api to allow new services request any current state.

 With a nice UI on top, the StateStore can serve as a editable configuration store for your cluster.